 I am also an adjunct associate professor in the Information School, the Electrical & Computer Engineering Department and the Human Centered Design and Engineering Department at the University of Washington.
 I am also affiliated with the UW Tech Policy Lab, the UW Reality Lab, and the Center for an Informed Public.

-I am the recipient of an NSF CAREER Award (2017), an Emerging Leader Alumni Award from the UT Austin College of Natural Sciences (2017), an MIT Technology Review Innovators Under 35 Award (2017), a Google Security and Privacy Research Award (2017), and an Undergraduate Research Mentor Award (2020), and a Consumer Reports Digital Lab Fellowship (2021), and a Google Research Scholar Award (2022).
+I am the recipient of an NSF CAREER Award (2017), an Emerging Leader Alumni Award from the UT Austin College of Natural Sciences (2017), an MIT Technology Review Innovators Under 35 Award (2017), a Google Security and Privacy Research Award (2017), an Undergraduate Research Mentor Award (2020), and a Consumer Reports Digital Lab Fellowship (2021), and a Google Research Scholar Award (2022).

 Some directions I'm particularly interested in at the moment (but not an exhaustive list!) include: